getclump/clump/STITCH.md

 2. Composition
 ==============

 Given the optimization to deal with optional fetches, the ```Clump``` compositions is also different from Stitch.
-They have semantics similar to relational database's joins, where not found joined elements make the tuple be filtered-out.
+They have semantics similar to the relational database's joins, where not found joined elements make the tuple be filtered-out.

 ```scala
 val clump: Clump[(Track, User)]